Is your government protecting you? If your air or water is contaminated, and your government knows it, it’ll tell you, right?

 It’s a very difficult day for people when they realize this.
 They feel sad, angry, even betrayed.
 They had lived their lives with a very simple and understandable confidence: “I pay taxes to my government to protect me.
 It has environmental experts looking out for me.
 If they see a problem that might hurt my family, they will tell me about it.”
 But their confidence was misplaced.

-·The polluter asks government for assurance-that would be provided to potential buyers of the polluter’s property-that there is no off-site environmental risk posed by the property.
-These are called “No Further Remediation” letters, meaning, “To Whom It May Concern” letters assuring that any contamination on the polluter’s is not going to spread to a neighboring property.
-The polluter seeking such a letter will usually confess to some contamination found on its property, but often will provide the report of an environmental consultant promising that the contamination will not migrate past the polluter’s property boundaries.
+·The polluter asks the government for assurance-that would be provided to potential buyers of the polluter’s property-that there is no off-site environmental risk posed by the property.
+These are called “No Further Remediation” letters, meaning, “To Whom It May Concern” letters assuring that any contamination of the polluter is not going to spread to a neighboring property.
+The polluter seeking such a letter will usually confess to some contamination found on its property but often will provide the report of an environmental consultant promising that the contamination will not migrate past the polluter’s property boundaries.

 ·The polluter has some legal obligation to report chemical contamination, along with a plan for cleaning it up.

 Why Doesn’t Government Tell Us if We’re in Danger

 There are several possible reasons why the government does not tell its citizens what it knows about environmental problems:

 ·Ignorance: sometimes government representatives do not have the expertise to appreciate, for example, that if a factory’s groundwater is contaminated with a toxic chemical, that contamination may have traveled to groundwater off-site, where people live and work.